phaserjs/phaser/README.md

 * SoundManager.removeByKey(key) will remove all sounds from the SoundManager that have a key matching the given value.
 * ArcadePhysics.Body.hitTest(x, y) will return a boolean based on if the given world coordinate are within the Body or not.
 * StateManager.restart allows you to quickly restart the *current* state, optionally clearing the world and cache.
+* Tilemap.removeTile(x, y, layer) lets you remove the tile at the given coordinates and updates the collision data.
+* Tilemap.removeTileWorldXY lets you remove the tile at the given pixel value coordinates and updates the collision data.

 Bug Fixes